Jimmy-Sim/SIP-2024/README.md

 # SIP-2024
 Haskell is a purely functional programming language known for its strong type system and lazy evaluation strategy.
 Haskell monads provide a structured way to sequence computations and manage side effects within the purely functional paradigm.
 Haskell’s expressive syntax and emphasis on monads (immutability) make it a popular choice for developing reliable distributed software systems.
 The goal of this project is to build a Haskell API for secure distributed applications where every computation is done inside a monad.
 The API will ensure fault tolerance, safe information flow, and deadlock freedom––key considerations in the development of any secure distributed system.

+With mentor Priyanka Mondal, a PhD candidate at UC Santa Cruz, and two peers, I worked on this research project over the summer for 9 weeks.